Legal information

 1. Website identity

-This website corresponds to the Exodus & Resilience — Venezuela Chapter program, developed under the institutional supervision of VAEA — Venezuelan American Endowment for the Arts, a nonprofit organization registered in New York State and recognized as a 501(c)(3) organization in the United States.
+This website corresponds to the Exodus & Resilience — New York/Venezuela Chapter, developed in collaboration with the Venezuelan American Endowment for the Arts (VAEA), a New York-based 501(c)(3) public charity.

 2. Use of the website